Editor's note: This tour of small businesses across the country highlights the imagination, diversity, and resilience of American enterprise.

-Stanley was just 3 when his father, who owned a sawmill, was killed by a drunk driver.
-Raised by his mother, a librarian, he studied biology in college, then did road construction before finding his way to the mine.
+Stanley was just 3 when his father, who owned a sawmill, was killed by a drunken driver.
+Raised by his mother, a librarian, he studied biology in college, and then did road construction before finding his way to the mine.
 When Sue met him, he was living in a house he'd built himself.

 Sue knew her way around tools as well, having helped her father at his Ohio home-construction business from an early age.
 "If I had a dog and I needed a doghouse, I built a doghouse," she says.
 After Sue's mother died when she was 12, she and her father moved back to his native West Virginia and lived on a dairy farm.

 "One of the first things Stan and I talked about was, if you had your dream, what would it be?" says Sue.
 "I said I would be a woodworker.
 And that's what he'd always thought he would do."

 Given their lifestyle, the Jenningses didn't need much money.
 But one day in 1990, with phone and electric bills to pay, they decided to see if they could scrape up some funds at a local crafts show.
 Using her father's tools, which Sue hung onto after his death, they made wooden baskets, signs, and other tchotchkes.
 They found that kitchenware sold the most: wooden spoons, flippers, and paddles, for $5 each.
 After a while they began traveling, each year pitching those items at 21 shows both in and outside of West Virginia.